 Children's literature or juvenile literature includes stories, books, magazines, and poems that are created forchildren.
 In addition to conventionalliterary genres, modern children's literature is classified by the intended age of the reader, ranging frompicture books for the very young toyoung adult fiction for those nearing maturity.

-Children's literature can be traced to traditional stories likefairy tales, which have only been identified as children's literature since the eighteenth century, and songs, part of a wideroral tradition, which adults shared with children before publishing existed.
+Children's literature can be traced to traditional stories likefairy tales, which have only been identified as children's literature since the seventeenth century, and songs, part of a wideroral tradition, which adults shared with children before publishing existed.
 The development of early children's literature, before printing was invented, is difficult to trace.
 Even after printing became widespread, many classic "children's" tales were originally created for adults and later adapted for a younger audience.
 Since the fifteenth century much literature has been aimed specifically at children, often with a moral or religious message.
-Children's literature has been shaped by religious sources, like Puritan traditions, or by more philosophical and scientific standpoints with the influences of Charles Darwin and John Locke.[54]
+Children's literature has been shaped by religious sources, like Puritan traditions, or by more philosophical and scientific standpoints with the influences of Charles Darwin and John Locke.[72]
 The late nineteenth and early twentieth centuries are known as the "Golden Age of Children's Literature" because many classic children's books were published then.

 TheLibrary of Celsus inEphesus, Turkey, was built in 135 AD, and could house around 12,000 scrolls.

 Libraries can vary widely in size and may be organized and maintained by a public body such as a government, an institution (such as a school or museum), a corporation, or a private individual.
-In addition to providing materials, libraries also provide the services oflibrarians who are trained experts in finding, selecting, circulating and organising information while interpreting information needs and navigating and analyzing large amounts of information with a variety of resources.
+In addition to providing materials, libraries also provide the services oflibrarians who are trained experts in finding, selecting, circulating, and organising information while interpreting information needs and navigating and analyzing large amounts of information with a variety of resources.

 Library buildings often provide quiet areas for studying, as well as common areas for group study and collaboration, and may provide public facilities for access to their electronic resources, such as computers and access to the Internet.